ouspg/CloudAndNetworkSecurity/2. Network Security 2/README.md

 **3) Spawn your network**

-Go-to network_sec_laboratory directory and use following commands to spawn the network
+Go-to network_sec_platform directory and use following commands to spawn the network

 ```
 terraform init